 If you saw the title of this article and thought ‘What the?
 More than 60 names for sugar?!’ – I hear you.

-When I discovered all the alternative sugars in disguise that I share below, and started looking at labels more intensely, I was shocked!
+When I discovered all the alternative names for sugar in disguise that I share below, and started looking at labels more closely, I was shocked!

 There are some super sneaky sugar names out there.

 Some don’t sound like sugar at all, but a random ingredient that could well be a stabiliser, preservative or flavour enhancer.

 You might be wondering – why is this the case?
 Why the need to put sugar in disguise?